 For our most recent trip to Andros Island we once again chose Fast Ferries.
 We always do.
 We enjoy travelling with the newest and most comfortable ships on this specific route.

-Disclosure: Fast Ferries kindly offered us our tickets free of charge but, as always, we express nothing but our very own and honest opinion about the experience we had.
+Disclosure: Fast Ferries kindly offered us complimentary tickets but, as always, we express nothing but our very own and honest opinion about the experience we had.